ebanner/tampadevs/src/blog/2022/20221115-datascience.md

 Come check it out [here](https://www.meetup.com/data-scientists-tampa-bay/)

-We have many more plans in the future for
+We have many more plans in the future for specialized topic groups such as

 - Frontend Development
 - Backend Development